8xFF/rfcs/text/0005-media-webrtc-sdk.md

 ## 4.5 Datachannel Request/Response format

-All request and response sending over datachannel will be encoded in JSON format.
-The format is described as below:
+The format for encoding all requests and responses sent over the data channel is JSON.
+The structure of the request and response objects is as follows:

 Request/Event: